In the section we describe the details of the simple text formatter.

 formattedString := formattedString + content.get[inx]

-We define a standard template as a subclass of Template
+We define a standard template as a subclass of Template:

 class StandardTemplate: Template